-Page 3 of 5 - He also advised borough officials to send out a notice to the three or so people who did not opt to either get a refund or park elsewhere indicating the program for parking in the coal pockets ends on July 15.
+He also advised borough officials to send out a notice to the three or so people who did not opt to either get a refund or park elsewhere indicating the program for parking in the coal pockets ends on July 15.

 Another matter brought before the council Monday had to do with the proposed "Knox Box" ordinance which has been discussed for many months.

 A Knox Box is a device used by the fire department in which a key is placed in the box.
 When the department is dispatched to that business, dispatchers can unlock the box electronically, meaning firefighters can gain easy entry.

 A lot of confusion has arisen regarding the boxes, including the first ordinance which was proposed.
 That ordinance would have made it mandatory for all Honesdale businesses to purchase and install the boxes.

 But fire department officials said that was not their intention for the ordinance.
 They wanted it for new construction and then have it optional for existing businesses.

 Councilman Harry DeVrieze said Monday he had spoken to various people about the issue and he felt not moving forward with the ordinance was the best option.

 He even noted that the boards of the Greater Honesdale Partnership and the Wayne County Chamber of Commerce had recommended not proceeding with the ordinance.

 "I have had a lot of comments," said DeVrieze.